antisocialamp/lowerBound/README.md

 # lowerBound

 Collection of problems solved along the way!
-Hope they will be of use for someone stuck in a specific problem.
+Hopefully, they will be of use to someone stuck in a specific problem.

+!TODO: Problems solved:

 My statistics:
 [UVa Online Judge](https://uhunt.onlinejudge.org/id/1022204)